• RTC 2024 Logo

 Clodagh Starrs, M.Sc., R.T.(T)

-Clodagh is the advanced practitioner for the radiation oncology department at Mount Sinai Hospital in New York, New York.
-Clodagh earned her bachelor’s in therapeutic radiography from the University of Ulster in Jordanstown, Ireland in 2002 and completed her master’s in advanced clinical practice in radiation oncology in 2022.
+Clodagh Starrs is the advanced practitioner for the radiation oncology department at Mount Sinai Hospital in New York.
+Clodagh earned her bachelor’s in therapeutic radiography from the University of Ulster in Jordanstown, Ireland in 2002, and she completed her master’s in advanced clinical practice in radiation oncology in 2022.
 She worked in Belfast as a therapeutic radiographer before moving to New York City and assuming her progressive role at Mount Sinai in 2005.
-Clodagh managed the radiation therapy department at MSH for 12 years before taking up her role as an advanced practice radiation therapist.
+Clodagh managed the radiation therapy department at MSH for 12 years before taking on her role as the first advanced practice radiation therapist here in the United States.
 In her previous manager role, she specialized in multidisciplinary collaborations.
-Her special projects include pioneering innovative treatment protocols specific to breath hold liver techniques and implementing sensitive practice into radiation therapy, both of which she has presented at the ASRT RTC.
-She has moved her focus to a team effort to bring advanced clinical practice to the U.S., and she is part of the national and international committees of advanced clinical practice for radiation therapists.
-Her work has been published in the Red Journal, tipsRO and Radiation Therapist.
+Her special projects include pioneering innovative treatment protocols specific to breath-hold liver techniques and implementing sensitive practice into radiation therapy, both of which she has presented at the ASRT Radiation Therapy Conference.
+Clodagh is currently part of a team that has been tirelessly working to bring advanced clinical practice to the U.S., and she is part of the national and international committees on advanced clinical practice for radiation therapists.
+Her work has been published in the International Journal of Radiation Oncology - Biology - Physics, tipsRO and Radiation Therapist.

 Course